 Grapevine wreaths are inexpensive and easy to find.
 Check your local dollar store, craft store (Michael's, Joann's, Hobby Lobby, Amazon) or even your favorite hardware store.

-I've seen them advertised in Lehman's, Home Depot, Home Hardware, and even Lowe's over the years.
+Over the years, I've seen them advertised in Lehman's, Home Depot, Home Hardware, and even Lowe's.

 How to make a grapevine wreath